ClementTsang/bottom/README.md

 ## Usage

-Note that all options and keybinds on GitHub may reflect the current development build, and not that of the current releases.
+Note that all options and keybindings on GitHub may reflect the current development build, and not that of the current releases.
 For now, refer to the [crate](https://crates.io/crates/bottom) README for documentation as of time of release.

 ### Command line options